brandon-gong/brandon-gong.github.io/_posts/2022-08-08-ptree-ml-part-3-parser-combinator.md

 key function for combining parsers, the monadic `bind`.
 Finally, we defined some incredibly helpful functions, which we'll use in the next post to really start parsing some actual text:
+- `satisfies`, which returns `Ok` only if a character satisfies a given predicate,
 - `and_then`, which runs one parser after another
 - `or_else`, which tries running one parser, and if it fails tries another one
 - `many`, which runs a parser repeatedly and returns a list of parsed results